 • Brokerage fees

-SBA loans are designed for long-term repayment, with maturity periods tied to the loan’s purpose and the useful life of the assets financed.
+SBA loans are designed for long-term repayment periods tied to the loan’s purpose and the useful life of the assets financed.

 Maximum SBA 7(a) loan terms